-Attended by floor covering retailers, distributors, installers, architects, designers, and builders, SURFACES (owned by Hanley Wood, publisher of BUILDER Magazine and www.builderonline.com) will feature more than 700 manufacturers and suppliers displaying products in such categories as carpet, tile, hardwood, rugs, and laminate flooring.
+Attended by floor covering retailers, distributors, installers, architects, designers, and builders, SURFACES (owned by Hanley Wood, publisher of BUILDER Magazine and www.builderonline.com

 In addition to a new products pavilion, the show offers education workshops and seminars and live demonstrations.
 On-Floor Education Stages will focus on four "hot topics" related to the floor covering industry: Sustainability, Design & Trends, Business & Technology, and Installation.

 Despite the economic climate, manufacturers at SURFACES are likely to introduce some interesting new products that will be of interest to builders, architects, and remodelers: